Daniel W. Matthews

 Professor

-J.D., summa cum laude, Michigan State University College of Law 1997
+Michigan State University College of Law, J.D., summa cum laude, 1997

-I joined the WMU-Cooley faculty in 2003 and served as the Associate Dean of the Tampa Bay Campus from 2019 to 2020.
-Before joining WMU-Cooley, I practiced law with two prominent, Michigan-based law firms and worked as a tax consultant at Deloitte.
-I also clerked for the Hon.
-Richard F. Suhrheinrich, U.S. Court of Appeals for the Sixth Circuit.
+Professor Matthews joined the Cooley faculty in 2003 and served as Associate Dean of the Tampa Campus from 2019 to 2020.
+Before entering academia, he practiced law with two prominent Michigan-based firms and worked as a tax consultant at Deloitte.
+He also clerked for the Hon.
+Richard F. Suhrheinrich of the U.S. Court of Appeals for the Sixth Circuit.
+From 2023 to 2025, he served as a senior attorney with the Internal Revenue Service, Office of Chief Counsel, before returning to Cooley as a full-time faculty member.

-My areas of expertise include taxation, tax policy, corporate law, and estate planning.
-At WMU-Cooley, I teach Taxation, Business Organizations, Wills, Estates and Trusts, and Preparing for the Multistate Bar Examination.
+Professor Matthews’s areas of expertise include constitutional law, taxation, tax policy, corporate law, and estate planning.
+He teaches Constitutional Law, Taxation, Business Organizations, and Wills, Estates, and Trusts.

-I am passionate about helping students prepare for the bar exam, having coached numerous bar examinees over the past decade.
-In addition, I am a Kaplan Bar Review lecturer, and I have assisted Quimbee in developing a preparatory course for the Florida bar exam.
+He is deeply committed to helping students prepare for the bar exam and has coached numerous bar takers over the past decade.
+He has served as a lecturer for Kaplan Bar Review and has assisted Quimbee in developing its preparatory course for the Florida Bar Examination.

-I graduated summa cum laude from Michigan State University College of Law.
-As a law student, I served on the law review editorial board and published three law review articles.
-After law school graduation, I earned an LL.M. degree in Taxation from New York University.
+Professor Matthews graduated summa cum laude from the Michigan State University College of Law, where he served on the law review editorial board and published three law review articles.
+He later earned an LL.M. in Taxation from New York University.

-I am licensed to practice in Florida and Michigan.
+He is licensed to practice law in Florida and Michigan. -

 Articles (Law Reviews and Law Journals)